claus-e-andersen/clanElectrons/README.md

   1e+02   81 2.265   2.512917   1.928154      1.928 7.623991e+00     7.624000 2.352228 1.962800e+02
   1e+03   81 2.265   3.042536   2.105602      2.106 1.221582e+01    12.220000 2.352228 1.957909e+03
 ```
 where the symbols have the same meaning as in Example 1.
-For further details, see demo.Sternheimer.graphite().
+For further details, see the functions demo.graphite() and demo.graphite.table().

 Note that the density-effect correction (delta) for a conductor like graphite (where some electrons are essentially assigned zero
 binding  energy), will have a non-zero value even for very low electron energies.